LacunaStrategies/gasless-allowlist/README.md

 # Overview
 The methods I suspect most individuals are aware of for handling a presale/allowlist are through an array (expensive!), a Merkle Tree (rigid and painful), or the EIP-712 standard.
 The steps below outline an alternative approach through the application of coupons / vouchers, using ECSign and ECRecover, which is completely gasless and extremely flexible.
 This article covers these steps in detail to set up your own gasless allowlist.

+Please note that this project is for example purposes only and should be used to supplement what you know and provide reference points for applying this sort of an approach.
+It excludes many things that a fully fleshed-out project should include and is not intended to be a turn-key solution.

 # Key Sections
 1. [Coupon Signer](#coupon-signer): Generating the private/public keys needed to sign our coupons
 2. [Smart Contract Validation](#smart-contract-validation): Setting up the structure and validation method in our Smart Contract for our coupons